-Required Clinical Experience Logs: Procedures and Diagnosis Log (Px/Dx)
+Required Clinical Experiences: Procedures and Diagnoses (Px/Dx) Log

-Students are required to complete the Px/Dx list and record all activities, including documenting the same activity each time they complete it, through myTIPreport.
-Students will complete required content for half of the specialties encompassed in their specific LIC site each term, including completing each of the specialty specific Px/Dx requirements.
-Students should record these activities each time they encounter a listed experience.
+Students are required to complete the $\underline{Px/Dx}$ list and record all activities, including documenting the same activity each time they complete it, through myTIPreport.
 See below for additional clerkship specialty grade requirements.